JoyeZLearning/MaDiNet/README.md

 ## 🛠️ Updates
 - (10/2024) Code is released.
-- main code will be immediately updated once our paper is accepted.
+- complete code will be immediately updated once our paper is accepted.